EliAndrewC/l7r/setting/l7r.md

 Matsu Hitomi's book is considered the foundational work for anyone contemplating a warrior's pilgrimage.
 This book lists a number of vows which can be sworn by someone contemplating this kind of journey.

 The above books contain a number of vows whose efficaciousness have been proven if they are followed.
-There are also guidance for creating your own vow, though this is generally considered something for experts to do, since you'll end up doing more harm than good if you fail to understand what a fortune actually wants.
+There is also guidance for creating your own vow, though this is generally considered something for experts to do, since you'll end up doing more harm than good if you fail to understand what a fortune actually wants.
 (Consider the example above of a person who wins Benten's favor by choosing heartbreak - if a devotee of Benten didn't understand this and swore a vow to see all soulmates joined together in marriage, then they'd probably do more harm than good.)
 Some example vows follow, to illustrate the concepts.

 A "vow of devotion" is one of the most common vows, this can be sworn to any fortune, though the wording often differs based on the fortune involved.
 Because this vow requires you to orient your life and priorities around this fortune until death, it's most commonly sworn by monks and priests who lead monastic lives.